 Act out a drawing based on acting based on a drawing... can you guess the original message after all these layers of indirection?

 Come belt along to your favorite Linkin Park song, or Les Mis song, or Disney song, or any other favorite song you might have!
 The point here isn't sounding good, it's having fun; all skill levels are welcome!

 We have lots of ingredients; you help us decide what to make out of them.
 Or just show up afterward and eat the result.

 You're not sure how valuable your cards are, and neither are your opponents.
 Use partial information to make deals and make a profit (in game chips).

 13:30 in 4-153

 We have about a hundred games in our (Bug)house, and whatever Code Names you've Settled on for your favorite board games, probably someone in our Dominion agrees.
 Play old favorites or let us Tichu new ones!
 Our board game collection is invading Room 4-153.
 Join us!

-The best way to get to our house is to meet one of us at Lobby 7 to catch our Great White Van (we’ll be holding ducks and signs).
-Make sure to check the detailed schedule for the van time.
+The best way to get to our house is to meet one of us at Lobby 7 to catch our van (we’ll be holding ducks and signs).
+Check the detailed schedule for the van time.

 You can also get to our house on the Cambridge West/Brookline Saferide.
-You’ll recognize us by the yellow house located right across the street from a park about 15 minutes into the route.
-Saferide runs from 6:00pm to 2:00am on Sunday through Wednesday, and from 6:00pm to 3:00am on Thursday through Saturday.
-On campus, you can catch Saferide at the turnaround behind the student center.
+You’ll recognize us as the yellow house located right across the street from a park about 15 minutes into the route.
+The Saferide runs from 6PM to 2AM (3AM on Friday/Saturday).
+On campus, you can catch the Saferide at the turnaround behind the student center.

-You can also call us to get a ride over.
-Call the house at 617-253-8888 .
-We will be happy to come get you no matter where you may be!
+You can also email us to get a ride over: firstname.lastname@example.org.
+We're happy to pick you up anywhere!
 (Unless you happen to be in Kansas or Neverland or something.)